sergiofalcon/thumbnailer/README.md

 # PHP Thumbnailer

-## Speed focused, Imagemagick &amp; WebP powered PHP class designed to simply manipulate images and thumbnails on PHP CRUDs
+## Speed focused, Imagemagick &amp; WebP powered PHP class designed to simply manipulate images and thumbnails on PHP CRUDs.
-## Specially crafted to used on your Laravel CRUDS as an alternative to intervention/image
+### Specially crafted to be used on Laravel projects as an alternative to intervention/image.

 The aim of this class is to be able to make multiple thumbnails of images quickly and easily, using ImageMagick and command line CWebP.